javajon/chaos-mesh-2-upgrade/chaos-mesh/step5-experiment-network-delay.md

 `ccat network-delay-experiment.yaml`{{execute}}

-The experiment declares that a 10ms network delay should be injected every minute that lasts for 30 seconds.
+The experiment declares that a 10ms network delay should be injected.
 The delay will only be applied to the target service labeled "app": "web-show".
 This is the _blast radius_.
 Only the web-show app has that label:

 `kubectl get deployments,pods -l app='web-show'`{{execute}}